 - /Library/Application Support/

-Take anything you find to the Trash, then empty it and reset your Mac.
-It may also be worth removing any extensions or add-ons from web browsers, then resetting those.
-Always be careful when deleting adware and malware, you always run the risk of removing something that is actually needed without realizing it.
+Take anything you find to the Trash, then empty it, and restart your Mac.
+It may also be worth removing any extensions or add-ons from web browsers and then resetting those.
+Always be careful when deleting adware and malware — you always run the risk of removing something that is actually needed without realizing it.

 Another way to remove a malicious virus is with a dedicated app like CleanMyMac X.